awsdocs/iam-user-guide/doc_source/id_credentials_temp_use-resources.md

 For an example written in Python \(using the [AWS SDK for Python \(Boto\)](https://aws.amazon.com/sdk-for-python/)\) that shows how to call `AssumeRole` to get temporary security credentials, and then use those credentials to make a call to Amazon S3, see [Switching to an IAM Role \(API\)](id_roles_use_switch-role-api.md)\.

-For details about how to call `AssumeRole`, `GetFederationToken`, and other APIs, and about how to get the temporary security credentials and session token from the result, see the documentation for the SDK that you're working with\.
+For details about how to call `AssumeRole`, `GetFederationToken`, and other API operations, and about how to get the temporary security credentials and session token from the result, see the documentation for the SDK that you're working with\.
 You can find the documentation for all the AWS SDKs on the main [AWS documentation page](http://aws.amazon.com/documentation)\.

 You must make sure that you get a new set of credentials before the old ones expire\.
 In some SDKs, you can use a provider that manages the process of refreshing credentials for you; check the documentation for the SDK you're using\.